spotlightpa/poor-richard/content/news/2024-09-10-SPLLEGVET24GEN.md

 +++
 authors = ["Stephen Caruso"]
 blurb = "The entire Pennsylvania House and half of the state Senate will be on the ballot in 2024.
-Learn more about how to research the candidates." byline = "Stephen Caruso of Spotlight PA" description = "All PA House lawmakers and half of the PA Senate will be on the ballot in 2024.
+Learn more about how to research the candidates. " byline = "Stephen Caruso of Spotlight PA" description = "All PA House lawmakers and half of the PA Senate will be on the ballot in 2024.
 Learn more about how to research the candidates." feed-exclude = false